 Serotonin release by platelets plays an important role in hemostasis.
 Epidemiological studies of the case-control and cohort design that have demonstrated an association between use of psychotropic drugs that interfere with serotonin reuptake and the occurrence of upper gastrointestinal bleeding have also shown that concurrent use of an NSAID, ASA or other anticoagulants may potentiate the risk of bleeding.

 Altered anticoagulant effects, including increased bleeding, have been reported when SSRIs and SNRIs are co-administered with warfarin.
-Patients receiving warfarin therapy should be carefully monitored when ZOLOFT is initiated or discontinued.
-(See WARNINGS AND PRECAUTIONS, Hematologic, Abnormal Bleeding.)
+Patients receiving warfarin therapy should be carefully monitored when ZOLOFT is initiated or discontinued - see PRECAUTIONS, Abnormal Bleeding).

 Altered anticoagulant effects, including increased bleeding, have been reported when SSRIs or SNRIs are coadministered with warfarin.
 Patients receiving warfarin therapy should be carefully monitored when Zoloft is initiated or discontinued.